 Do something creative in their memory

-Write a song, hold a Bible study, meditate, dance or invite friends and family to a paint party in your loved one's honor.
+Write a song, hold a Bible study, meditate, dance or invite friends and family to a paint party in your loved one's honour.

 Plan an annual tournament